 Next, enter the conditions under which you want the rule to trigger.
 You can enter up to eight conditions.

 Once you've entered your rule's conditions, you can test your rule by clicking the Test rule button.
 This will show you the impact the rule has on your customers based on the last 7 days of data.
 It gives you an indication of whether the criteria used are too strict or not strict enough.

 Testing the rule will show you an estimate of what percentage of active customers in the last 7 days would be impacted by the rule.
 A visual summary of the last action, score distribution and manual reviews associated with the test sample is also show.
 Please note, the rule impact test is based on a sample and is used to estimate impact.

 You can activate your rule by clicking the Add and enable button.

-Only people who are admins or developer role will be able to create rules.
+Only people who have Admin or Developer access are able to create rules.
 This security measure is put in place so that only certain people can build rules, it avoids overlap or rules being created that prevent a large number of customers.